-This result that a one-time payment affects transfer behaviour has potentially important consequences for the interpretation of other MPC findings and for policy.
-In particular, it means that the aggregate MPC (the amount of a stimulus that is spent) need not be equal to the average MPC, even if the cash stimulus is distributed equally.
+the aggregate MPC (the amount of a stimulus that is spent) need not be equal to the average MPC, even if the cash stimulus is distributed equally.
 If low MPC individuals (such as older people) pass on some or all of the stimulus to higher MPC individuals, this can raise the aggregate MPC above the average.
 On the other hand, the crowding out of private transfers will have the opposite effect so that high MPC households receive less (net of private transfers) than the additional income payment, and low MPC individuals households receive more.
 This would reduce the aggregate MPC.
 However, we are not able to quantify the precise magnitude of or net effect of such transfers with these data.

-4 Conclusion and Policy Conclusions
+5 Conclusion and Policy Conclusions

 One policy option to boost spending during COVID is a lump-sum income transfer, or alternatively a tax credit, that is paid to households.
 This was carried out in the US with payments received in April - May 2020 (Coibion et al. (2020)).
 In this paper, we provide evidence on the implications for private spending in the UK of making such a payment in the middle of the pandemic by directly eliciting marginal propensities to consume from individuals in the UK in July 2020.
 Individuals were asked how their spending would change in response to an unexpected one-time payment of £500 payment.
+This was asked at a point in time when the UK had come out of lock down and many supply constraints and travel and commercial restrictions had been lifted, but there remained considerable economic uncertainty.

-Our key conclusion is that the fraction of households that would spend any of such a payment is low: only 19% say they would increase spending at all as a result.
+Our key conclusion is that the fraction of households that would spend part of such a payment is low: only 19% say they would increase spending at all as a result.
 Further, the percentage of payments that would be spent, as measured by marginal propensities to consume, is very small at 11% on average.
 There is heterogeneity in these effects, with households with immediate needs such as those with children, very low incomes or living in insecure housing, more willing to spend some of the payment.
 Even for these individuals, however, the levels of MPC remain low.
 Our estimates of spending responses and MPCs suggest that income transfers are not an effective way to stimulate spending.
 Even those who expect financial difficulties in the immediate future, or anticipate job loss, do not expect to spend the additional payments over this period, and rather choose to pay off debts.
+This decision is despite the relaxation of opportunities to spend at this time.

 A limitation of the data is that only hypothetical income gains are considered.
 The MPC out of gains is of course the relevant parameter for policy makers considering direct income payments to consumers as a fiscal stimulus measure.
 However, some past research has found that larger MPCs are elicited when considering income losses (Bunn et al. (2018), Fuster, Kaplan, and Zafar (2018)).
-It would be interesting to explore this asymmetry in the pandemic period as well.

 In addition to paying off debts or saving, the £500 payments induce changes in private transfers.
-We find that 12% of people report that their financial transfers would be affected by the £500 payment, either giving more financial support to family or receiving less.
+For those that have not spent all of the payment, we find that 12% report that their financial transfers would be affected by the £500 payment, either giving more financial support to family or receiving less.
 Single parents and those in the lowest income quintiles are most likely to receive less transfers, in other words the additional income payment crowds out private support.
 Those over 66 or owning their own home are most likely to report that they would use the payment to give more financial support to friends or family.